 Some companies now offer to offset your emissions when you purchase a flight ticket, on the same principle as MyClimate or GoodPlanet.

 Of course it’s better than nothing, but it doesn’t solve much!
-This is the famous impasse of “infinite growth with finite resources”.
+This is the famous dead end of “infinite growth with limited resources”.

 We agree, if you’re here it’s because we have a common passion for travel… Fortunately, there are alternatives to flying to travel and improve its ecological impact: you must read our great guide about traveling without a flight!